theomf81/website/README.md

 # About me

-I am a Master student in Life Science Engineering at EPFL.
-I find coding interesting and fun. <br>
-I like hiking during my free time.
+EPFL MSc in Life Science Engineering.
+I am passionate about science and explore its endless potential. br> During my freetime I enjoy spending time in nature by hiking.